 Tip 6: Improve your sleep environment

-Keep your room dark, cool, and quiet
+Keep your room dark, cool, and quiet for better sleeping

 Make sure your bed is comfortable.
 Your bed covers should leave you enough room to stretch and turn comfortably without becoming tangled.
 If you often wake up with a sore back or an aching neck, you may need to experiment with different levels of mattress firmness, foam toppers, and pillows that provide more or less support.